jupyter-naas/abi/README.md

 # ABI*: The AI system for your everyday business
 *Augmented Business Intelligence

-The Naas ABI system offers an innovative approach to Enterprise Data Management, addressing the challenges of integrating Artificial Intelligence (AI) into organizational workflows.
-By transforming Large Language Models (LLMs) and their Mixture of Experts (MoE) model into a unified Mixture of Assistants (MoA), the system aims to eliminate business silos by facilitating interconnection across business domains, with a focus on improving brand awareness, accelerating sales, and securing cash flow.

 <img src="./assets/abi-flywheel.png" width="100%" height="100%">

 ## Mixture of Assistants[](https://docs.naas.ai/usage/abi/introduction#mixture-of-assistants)